Treatments for pelvic organ prolapse include:

 Other causes of prolapse include an unhealthy lifestyle, such as being overweight or long-term coughing, which heavy smokers frequently experience.
 Reducing heavy lifting and high impact exercise as well as modification to working practices may also help reduce the strain on the pelvic floor.

 Many women question if developing pelvic organ prolapse may be fixed without receiving surgery.
-If conventional approaches do not alleviate uterine prolapse symptoms, or you are experiencing a severe prolapse, a vaginal device may be the next best solution.
+If conventional methods do not relieve uterine prolapse symptoms, or you are experiencing a severe prolapse, a vaginal device may be the next best solution.

-Several devices can be utilised, but our gynaecologists usually recommend a ring pessary in the first instance but other pessaries are also available such as gellhorn or cube pessary, and we would discuss this with you and choose a device suitable for your needs.
+There are several types of devices available, but our gynaecologists usually recommend a ring pessary in the first instance but other pessaries are also available such as gellhorn or cube pessary, and we would discuss this with you and choose a device suitable for your needs.

 The advantage of the ring pessary devices is that they do not block the vagina and are compatible with sexual intercouse.
-The cube pessary can be removed and reinserted before and after sexual activity.
+Similarly, the cube pessary is compatible with sexual activitiy but must be removed and reinserted before and after sexual activity.

 • Less risky than vaginal surgery